catamphetamine/anychan/CORS-PROXY.md

 }
 ```

-* Reload `nginx` config: `sudo service nginx reload`
+* Restart `nginx`: `sudo service nginx restart`.
+Could reload `nginx` instead: `sudo service nginx reload`, but it says "Job for nginx.service invalid." until restarted for the first time.
-* `nginx` should be working (HTTP should output a dummy webpage).
+* `nginx` should be working: opening the server's HTTP URL in a web browser should output a dummy webpage.
+Otherwise see `sudo tail /var/log/nginx/error.log`.

-* Next, an SSL certificate will be generated. "letsEncrypt" rejects AWS domains, so set up a free domain somehwere on `dot.tk` which will have a DNS `A` record pointing to the AWS server IP address.
+* Next, an SSL certificate has to be generated. "letsEncrypt" rejects AWS domains, so set up a free domain somewhere that will have a DNS `A` record pointing to the AWS server IP address.
+For example, on `dot.tk` website one can create a free `*.tk` domain name having a record with `Name` `WWW` of `Type` `A` with a `Target` of the AWS EC2 instance IPv4 address and the resulting "non-AWS" domain name will be `www.DOT-TK-DOMAIN-NAME.tk`.

 * Install `certbot` for issuing free "letsEncrypt" certificates: